Aims of this initiative

 Tasks and objectives

-The Competence Centre will seek to achieve its overall mission by:
+The ECCC will seek to achieve its overall mission by:

 - implementing cybersecurity-related financial support from Horizon Europe and Digital Europe Programmes.